Wagyx/simple-off-viewer/README.md

 This viewer also correctly parses OFF files produced by Antiprism.
 [http://www.antiprism.com](http://www.antiprism.com)

+NB: I have also made a multi viewer.

 If you want to see a more advanced verison of the viewer please visit.
 [https://asliceofcuriosity.fr/blog/extra/polyhedra-viewer-antiprism.html](https://asliceofcuriosity.fr/blog/extra/polyhedra-viewer-antiprism.html)